Cairo, Missouri

 Cairo is a village in Randolph County, Missouri, United States.
 The population was 292 at the 2010 census.
-The pronunciation is Ka-row, unlike the city in Egypt.
+The pronunciation is Kay-row, unlike the city in Egypt.

 History

 Cairo was originally called "Fairview", and under the latter name was founded in 1858.
 The village was named after Cairo, Egypt, perhaps via Cairo, Illinois.
 A post office called Cairo has been in operation since 1860.

 The Mitchell Petroglyph Archeological Site was listed on the National Register of Historic Places in 1969.